-Table 4 aims to gather information on efficacy, safety and people’s perception on comparison of effectiveness of medicinal plants verses conventional medicinal.
+Table 4 aims to gather information on efficacy, safety and people’s perception on comparison of effectiveness of medicinal plants verses conventional medicine.
 The vast majority of respondents (74%) who used medicinal plants reported having experienced no adverse effects.
 However, a small number cited stomachache (9%) while, some respondents reported that they experienced dental stains (12%), headache (2%), and frequent urination (3%).
 This suggests that overall medicinal plants posed no significant threat to the well-being of respondents but points to the need for detailed toxicological studies.

 3.3.1 Preference and Effectiveness